Creator: David Niven

 - While presenting at the 1974 Academy Awards a "streaker" somehow gets onstage and runs naked behind him on live television.
 A startled but amused Niven immediately quipped:"Well, ladies and gentlemen, that was almost bound to happen.
 But isn't it fascinating to think that probably the only laugh that man will ever get in his life is by stripping off and showing his shortcomings?"

 - He once attended a Can concert, where most of the audience walked out due to the band's extreme music.
 When asked about what he thought of the performance he said, "It was great, but I didn't know it was music."

 - Horsing Around: Niven recounted an amusing anecdote that happened to him while he was filming The Prisoner of Zenda in his memoir The Moon's A Balloon: The director wanted all of his stars mounted on fiery, flashy horses for the royal procession scene.
 Niven, being an experienced rider, wanted no part of that and bribed the wrangler to give him a nice, safe, gentle mare instead... only to be nearly killed when his nice, safe, gentle mare was mounted by Ronald Colman's stallion.

 - Never Speak Ill of the Dead: Despite being known for his incredible wit and love of storytelling, he never spoke about his time in the war.
-He remarked that he visited the burial site of soldiers and told himself "Here's twenty-seven thousand reasons to keep Your mouth shut".
+He remarked that he visited a war cemetery at Bastogne and told himself, "Here's twenty-seven thousand reasons to keep your mouth shut".